Aditi27garg/Reliance_Equity_Research_Report/README.md

 DCF cross-check lands at ₹1,150-1,200.
 Treated as a floor.
-Every multiple I used is conservative relative to where actual peers trade — the target shouldn't depend on multiple expansion.
+Every multiple I used is conservative relative to where actual peers trade, the target shouldn't depend on multiple expansion.
 It should just be what the business is worth at what it's already earning.